Alfie (1966 film): Plot

-Alfie returns to chauffeuring and drives a Rolls-Royce to the sanitorium to visit Harry.
+Alfie returns to chauffeuring and drives a Rolls-Royce to the sanatorium to visit Harry.
 He finds Lily finishing a visit with her husband, who asks him to give his wife a ride back to London to save her an exhausting train ride.
-Neither initially want to spend time together, but they agree in order to please Harry.
-Along the way, they stop for tea and then a canoe ride where he seduces her.
+Neither initially wants to spend time together, but they agree in order to please Harry.
+Along the way, they stop for tea and then a canoe ride where Alfie seduces Lily.

-Later, chauffeuring in the Rolls again, Alfie sees a young red-headed hitchhiker, Annie, who wants a fresh start in London.
+Later, chauffeuring again, Alfie sees a young red-headed hitchhiker, Annie, who wants a fresh start in London.
 A lorry driver picks her up just before Alfie gets to her.
 He follows them to a cafe and steals her away to London.
-She moves into his bedsit where she proves preoccupied with a love left behind, scrubbing Alfie's floor, doing his laundry, and preparing his meals to compensate.
-The lorry driver finds him in a pub, punches him in the face and a barroom brawl ensues.
+She moves into his bedsit where she proves preoccupied with a love left behind, scrubbing Alfie's floor, doing his laundry and preparing his meals to compensate.
+The lorry driver finds Alfie in a pub and punches him in the face, causing a bar brawl.

-Coming home with a big black eye, Alfie grows resentful of Annie and drives her out with an angry outburst, immediately regretting it.
+Coming home with a black eye, Alfie grows resentful of Annie and drives her out with an angry outburst, immediately regretting it.
 Around the same time, Lily informs him that she is pregnant from their one encounter, and they plan for her to have an abortion.
 Lily comes to his flat to meet the abortionist.
 During the procedure, Alfie leaves Lily and walks around.
 He catches sight of his son Malcolm outside a church and witnesses the baptism of Gilda and Humphrey's new daughter.
-He watches as they exit the church as a family.
-The abortion traumatizes both Lily and Alfie; he breaks down in tears when seeing the aborted fetus, the first time he confronts the consequences of his actions.
+The abortion traumatizes both Lily and Alfie; he breaks down in tears when seeing the aborted foetus, the first time he confronts the consequences of his actions.

-The stress of the situations with Annie and Lily makes Alfie decide to change his non-committal ways and settle down with the rich Ruby.
+Stressed by the situations with Annie and Lily, Alfie decides to change his non-committal ways and settle down with Ruby.
 However, visiting her, he finds a younger man in her bed.
-He comes across Siddie (the married woman from the beginning of the movie), but she has lost interest in him and returned to her husband.
-Alfie is left lonely, wondering about his life choices; he asks the viewers, "What's it all about?
-You know what I mean."
+He comes across Siddie, but she has lost interest in him and returned to her husband.
+Alfie is left lonely, wondering about his life choices and the meaning of existence.
+A stray dog approaches him, and he takes it in his care as he walks off into the night.